shivannis/xandr-docs-public/xandr-docs/articles/monetize/pre-defining-targeting-keys-and-values.md

 ### Delete a key

-We recommend that you deactivate keys rather than deleting them.
+We recommend that you deactivate keys rather than deleting them as deleting a key cannot be undone.
 If you deactivate a key, you can activate it again at any time.

 If you do need to delete a key, follow these steps:

 1. In the **Key/Value Management**  window, click the check box next to the key you want to delete.
 1. From the **Action** dropdown, select **Delete**.

-> [!WARNING]
-> Deleting a key cannot be undone.

 ## Entering values